AustinGil/presentations/edge-compute.md

 ### Cons
 - Must follow conventions (naming, files, parameters, returns)
-- "Stateless" (no shared memory/file system)
+- "Stateless" (no shared memory/files)
 - Limited resources & languages
 - Can also be very far from users